Rodot-/SpaceGameThing/bin/README.md

 			$ python animcat.py -f [fileName] > [outFile]

 	4. Flipping an Animation
-		A sequence of images can also be flipped, and their order will be reversed.
+		A sequence of images can also be flipped.
 		This is useful for making left and right versions of the same animation

 			$python animcat.py -f [file1] [file2] ... > [outFileName]